remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 1) Make sure you have have the docker files: git clone https://github.com/remimikalsen/theawesomegarage.git docker-setup
 2) Make sure you have done the necessary configurations in docker-setup/.env
 3) Restore the my-docker-data directory and make sure your .env file points to this data directory
-4) Run docker-compose up -d from within the docker-setup directory
+4) Run docker-compose up -d from within the docker-setup directory, but remember to keep filebeat down until youve run the two setup commands.

 ## Housekeeping
-In general, you want to be warned when something goes wrong.
+In general, you want to be warned when something goes wrong on your host system.
 Set up Postfix to send you important e-mails on cron jobs etc.
 - Check out this article: https://www.linode.com/docs/email/postfix/configure-postfix-to-send-mail-using-gmail-and-google-apps-on-debian-or-ubuntu/
-- After you have an MTA installed, remember to rediret local mail sent to root, www-data, etc. to an inbox you check daily:
+- After you have an MTA installed on your host, remember to rediret local mail sent to root, www-data, etc. to an inbox you check daily:
   - sudo vi /etc/aliases
   - sudo newaliases

+For sending e-mails from your Docker containers, use the shipped smtp-relay container.

 In order to keep the host system updated, I suggest installing apticron:
 - sudo apt-get install apticron